Find a bird. Take its photo.

 - Birds must be living in the wild and unrestrained.

-- Photos must be uploaded to the Bird Photo Big Day Facebook Group or emailed to slao@sfbbo.org to be included in the count by noon the next the day.
-Please include the species name if you know it and the location where the photo was taken.
+- Photos and stories must be uploaded to the Bird Photo Big Day Facebook Group or emailed to slao@sfbbo.org to be included in the contest by 12:00pm Pacific time the next the day.

 - Submission of images grants SFBBO rights to use the photographs.*

-- Birds must be photographed in these San Francisco Bay Area counties: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, and Sonoma.
+- Except for the World Birds category, birds must be photographed in these San Francisco Bay Area counties: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, and Sonoma.

 - Follow local laws and rules, including COVID-19 regulations, and please respect property rights.